 Spectral Resolution of Spectrometer

-The resolution of a spectrometer is defined as the smallest distance between two peaks at which they can still be resolved as separate.
+Spectral resolutions is a property of a spectrometer, spectrophotometer or spectrograph and it is defined as the smallest distance between two peaks at which they can still be resolved as separate by the spe.
 This is referred to by some as the optical resolving power or the spectral resolution of an instrument.

-When two spectral lines exist very close to each other, the resolution is the minimum amount of space needed between the two peaks for a device to distinguish them as separate.
-If the resolving power of a spectrometer is insufficient, the spectral lines will overlap making it hard to differentiate between them.
+If two spectral lines exist very close to each other, the resolution is the minimum amount of space needed between the two peaks for a device to distinguish them as separate.
+If the resolving power of a spectrometer is insufficient, the spectral lines will overlap making it hard to distinguish between them.

 Spectral resolution limit